mike3983/UD_Project2_AzureDevOps/README.md

 ## Enhancements

-- UI design
+- UI design: display predictions via web interface instead of JSON object in CLI, so that users can easily see predictions
-- Pipeline improvement
+- Pipeline improvement: the build pipeline is slow; implement contianerization for performance improvement
-- ML model upgrade
+- ML model upgrade: refine the model so that predictions are more accurate
--

 ## Demo

 https://youtu.be/VjhSwv3xv3s